 The purpose of this communication is to demonstrate that the reduced rate in the global temperature rise complies with expectations related to the decaying level of solar activity according to the relation published in an earlier analysis.
 Without the reduction in the solar activity-related contributions the global temperatures would have increased steadily from 1980 to present.

-(11) One of the 4 major global temperature datasets underestimates warming
+(11) Some of the global temperature datasets underestimates warming

 Doubting the accuracy of global temperature measurements has been considered heresy by climate activists (denier, denier they’d cry).
 But desperate for salvation they greeted this paper with euphoric celebration, although much of the initial response by climate scientists was critical (examples here).
 Plus, of course, there are three other major temperature datasets.

-“Coverage bias in the HadCRUT4 temperature series and its impact on recent temperature trends“, Kevin Cowtan and Robert G. Way, Quarterly Journal of the Royal Meteorology Society, in press — Abstract:
+(a) “Coverage bias in the HadCRUT4 temperature series and its impact on recent temperature trends“, Kevin Cowtan and Robert G. Way, Quarterly Journal of the Royal Meteorology Society, July 2014 — See Cowtan’s website with information about this paper.
+Abstract:

 In complete global coverage is a potential source of bias in global temperature reconstructions if the unsampled regions are not uniformly distributed over the planet’s surface.
 The widely used HadCRUT4 dataset covers on average about 84% of the globe over recent decades, with the unsampled regions being concentrated at the poles and over Africa.